CodeCshekhar/CodeCshekhar/README.md

 ### Here is what I am working on 👋
 - 🌍 I'm based in India
-- 🔭 I'm currently working on : React, Microsoft Azure, Python, Java, Hibernate - JPA, Springboot.
+- 🔭 I'm currently working on : React, Python, Java, Hibernate - JPA, Springboot.
 - 👯 I'm looking to collaborate on : Web Development projects
 - 📧 How to reach me : [CodeCshekhar.github.io](https://CodeCshekhar.github.io/)
 - 📧 Here is my Other Portfolio : [Chandrashekhar Wagh](https://chandrashekhar-wagh-react-portfolio-mauve-nine-85.vercel.app/)